 - The elector's Florida Driver License number, the elector's Florida identification card number, or the last four digits of the elector's social security number, whichever may be verified in our records

-- The requester's name
+- The requester's name and address

-- The requester's driver license number, identification card number, or the last four digits of the requester's social security number, if available
+- The requester's driver license number, identification card number, or the last four digits of the requester's social security number (if available)

 - Requester's signature (if the request is written)

 Your Vote By Mail ballot will include instructions on the proper way to mark and return your ballot.
 Read those instructions carefully.
 If you are filling out your Vote By Mail ballot and you make a mistake, let us know.
-Whether voting by mail or at the polling place, voters can receive up to two replacements ballots before their ballot has been cast.
+Whether voting by mail or at the polling place, voters can receive up to two replacement ballots before their ballot has been cast.
 Once the ballot has been mailed to our office, dropped in a ballot box, or inserted into a ballot scanning machine, your ballot has been cast and no replacements can be issued.